opensearch-project/.github/RESPONSIBILITIES.md

 It is important that commit messages are helpful in understanding the reasons for a given commit and maintain good commit hygiene by only keeping the relevant information.

-When a PR is going to be merged, our repositories are set to automatically squash the commits into a single commit.
-This process needs human intervention to produce high quality commit messages, with the following steps to be followed as much as possible:
+Most repositories in [opensearch-project](https://github.com/opensearch-project) are configured to require commits to be squashed into a single commit when merging pull requests.
+This process needs human intervention to produce high quality commit messages.
+When merging pull requests, edit merge messages by following these steps as much as possible:

-- The commit subject is clean and conveys what is being merged.
+- The commit subject should be concise and clearly convey what is being merged.
 - The commit body should include the details (if any) about the commit, typically inline with the PR description.
 - The commit body should include the 'Signed-Off-By:*' for all committers involved in the change.
 - There need to be a matching 'Signed-Off-By:' line for the `This commit will be authored by *` email address otherwise backport DCO checks will fail.